 - When following snowmobile tracks be cautious.
 Getting lost is especially dangerous during winter.

 - Hiking in Finland:

 The snow cover is at its thickest in March and April.
 In some parts the cover can be over a metre thick.
-The temperature can stay below -20 Celsius for days at a time.
-Winter trekking and staying overnight in the wild require proper equipment.
+The temperature can stay below -20 degress in Celsius for days at a time.
+Winter trekking and staying overnight in the wild require proper equipments.
 Early spring is the best ski-season, and usually lasts from the beginning of February to the end of April.
 The snow may melt earlier some years than others.

 Spring begins at the beginning of May and continues to the middle of June.
 Water from melting snow covers trails making them very susceptible to wear.
 Hikers are asked to take this into consideration when planning their route and timetable.

 Summer begins after Mid-June.
 Insects such as mosquitoes (Culicidae Family) hatch after Mid-Summer, let's say on July.
 Sand flies (Simuliidae Family), horseflies (Tabanidae Family) and Ceratopogonidae follow close behind.
 There have been quite few mosquitoes in recent years and visitors have been able to enjoy Lapland in peace and quiet, but you need to be prepared well to mosquitoes while hiking in every summer.

 The most popular tourist seasons in the National Park are the ski-season from March to April and hiking-season in summer and autumn.
 The most popular trail in the park is Hetta - Pallas Trail.
 Reservation for reservable wilderness huts along this trail should be made at least half-a-year in advance.
 Open wilderness huts are often full during the tourist season.
 It is therefore good to have a tent with, unless you want to sleep under the bright sky during the summer or under the stars during the autumn.